 In this legend, St. Nicholas’ parents are very rich and are able to travel with their son all over the world.
 Everywhere they go, however, Nicholas notices the poor children around him.
 His parents tell him about Jesus, the greatest gift ever given, and the wise men who brought gifts to baby Jesus.
 However, soon after that, his parents die and Nicholas is left alone with a fortune.
 His friends gift him suggestions about what they’d do if they had that much money.
 Nicholas prays about it and decides he’ll use his money to help his friends.

 Hearing this story inspired Nick to buy gifts not only for his brothers, but also for other poor kids.
-The book ends with a little note about the legends and traditions connected to St. Nicholas.
+The Legend of St Nicholas ends with a little note about the legends and traditions connected to St. Nicholas.
 We know little about him, other than the fact that he was likely a bishop in Myra (modern-day Turkey) in about 33 A.D. who was a friend to the poor and helpless.

-Sunshine and Lily really enjoyed this book.
+Sunshine and Lily really enjoyed The Legend of St Nicholas.
 We talk about St. Nicholas quite a bit around Christmas.
 His feast day is December 6 and many countries in Europe still celebrate it.
 Children leave their shoes or stockings out for St. Nicholas to fill with treats.
 In Austria, the saint appears in his bishop robes, mitre and staff, carrying a book in which the guardian angels have written the good and bad deeds of all the world’s children.

 Here are a couple other Christmas stories your children may enjoy as well: